-- If the backing plate has wire grooves, do the following: 8. - Secure all wires and thermocouples routed through the backing plate into the wire grooves. - Connect the wires and thermocouples to the multi-pin connectors. - 9.
+- 8. If the backing plate has wire grooves, do the following: - a.
+Secure all wires and thermocouples routed through the backing plate into the wire grooves. - b.
+Connect the wires and thermocouples to the multi-pin connectors. - 9.
 If equipped, install the insulator board and torque the screws to the specified value.
 Refer to the assembly drawings for torque requirements.